IamTheHttp/planet-escape/readme.md

 ###Current
-[V] Fix the 'first visit' flow
-[V] Create a new player should work with the "Enter" key [V] Refactoring - Stopped the creation of new fighters when reaching a friendly planet [ ] Test that a figher can't be added to the same planet twice.
-[ ] Test that a fighter that reaches a friendly planet is not destroyed.
-[ ] Test that a fighter that reaches a friendly planet has his state set correctly [ ] Test that game tracking is correct when fighters attack

 ## Refactoring needed
 [ ] Component refactoring, App and MainMenu are doing too many things..
+[ ] Delegate "Selection box selection" to game-platform (this is historically still calculated in game code)

 ##Known Issues
-[ ] IOS Address bar swiping can cause the display to look improper [ ] The Enemy Planet in the most bottom right is a bit hidden behind the Menu/Help UI [ ] In Mobile, the "Loading level assets" splash screen does not appear [ ] The new user journey looks a bit strange, and the text is cut [ ] End of game report -  fighters built/destroyed are incorrect
+[ ] IOS Address bar swiping can cause the display to look improper [ ] The Enemy Planet in the most bottom right is a bit hidden behind the Menu/Help UI [ ] In Mobile, the "Loading level assets" splash screen does not appear
-    This is due to the fact that we count new fighters, which are sometimes created in bulk

 ---------------
 ##ChangeLog
 [V] - Done
 [VT] - Done and has automated tests

+06/01/2018 VERSION 1.2.0 RELEASE
+[V] Fix the 'first visit' flow
+[V] Create a new player should work with the "Enter" key [V] Refactoring - Stopped the creation of new fighters when reaching a friendly planet [VT] Test that a fighter can't be added to the same planet twice.
+[VT] Test that a fighter that reaches a friendly planet is not destroyed.
+[VT] Test that a fighter that reaches a friendly planet has his state set correctly [VT] Test that game tracking is correct when fighters attack [V] Bug -  fighters built/destroyed are incorrect

 05/01/2018
 [V] Resized all images with online image optimizer